 We are currently recruiting engaging trainers excited about teaching and promoting bystander intervention techniques to their peers.
 If you are interested in applying to be a trainer, click here.

 The greatest challenge facing Cayuga’s Watchers is funding.
 Unlike other collegiate bystander intervention programs, due to its 501(c)(3) status, Cayuga’s Watchers operates entirely independent of Cornell University.
 As a not-for-profit that offers its service to the Cornell community free-of-charge, Cayuga’s Watchers relies on the generosity of other 501(c)(3) organizations, charitable organizations, and individual contributors to provide the capital necessary to conduct its operations.

 Please consider donating to help our organization continue to grow and improve.
-Feel free to contact our President or Director of External Operations with any questions on how to support us, or what your support will go to.
+Feel free to contact our President or Director with any questions on how to support us, or what your support will go to.